 In telescopic and intimate scaled paintings, mixed media artwork, and a new direction in installation art, I challenge traditional landscape and human figuration, creating mythopoetic universes and transformative self-portraits.
 In my artwork, I am interested in finding the mystical and the sublime in the process of metamorphosis through time and space.
 Formal language of abstraction and realism are ruptured and conflated.
 I search for fluid intersections between line and form crossing two and three dimension.

-From this height, formal language of abstraction and realism is ruptured and conflated.
-I experiment with varied viscosities of acrylic and oil paint, grittiness of sand paper, luminosity of stand oil and the coolness of clay.
-By design or accident, systems of saturated greens, reds, oranges and violets charge with intensity and texture.
-Layers of dripping and oozing abstraction become primordial melting moss and floating fauna.
+I apply wipe and scratch off media with sweeping brushstrokes and with hand rubbed intensity.
+By design or accident, layers of dripping and oozing abstraction become primordial melting moss, floating fauna and figurative anomalies.
 Constellations of natural imagery and human made technologies that I pattern, weave in and out of existence like a game of celestial hide and seek.
 Clouds are the dominant playgrounds in which my deer, bulls, cement plants and water towers orbit.
-Their anomalies in scale symbolize every Alice who shrinks and expands in an unpredictable wonderland, as she/we navigate life’s unpredictable dualities of harmony and tension, and control and chaos.